 If a student receives financial aid that will reduce or pay off the IPP, it is the student’s responsibility to contact the Office of the Bursar in Clark Hall and provide a copy of proof of aid.

 The Bursar’s Office reserves the right to place a financial hold on any student’s account with no payments or an outstanding balance on the account.
 All balances need to be paid in full before the end of the semester.
-The financial hold prevents students from registering, viewing semester grades, and requesting transcripts.
+The financial hold prevents students from registering and requesting transcripts.

 The university provides fall and spring semester bills to students approximately six weeks before the first day of classes.
 The first summer bill will be issued in April.
 Monthly statements will be available online on or around the 28th of every month, with a due date of the 20th of the following month.
 Students may view current activity on their accounts through IUP EasyPay 24 hours a day, seven days a week.